shervinea/cheatsheet-translation/pl/cs-230-convolutional-neural-networks.md

 89. Overall cost function ― The overall cost function is defined as being a combination of the content and style cost functions, weighted by parameters α,β, as follows:

-⟶Całkowita funkcja kosztu ― (ang. overall cost function) jest zdefiniowana jako kombinacja funkcji kosztu kontentu i stylu, z wagami α,β, nastepująco:
+⟶Całkowita funkcja kosztu ― (ang. overall cost function) jest zdefiniowana jako kombinacja funkcji kosztu kontentu i stylu, z wagami α,β, następująco:

 90. Remark: a higher value of α will make the model care more about the content while a higher value of β will make it care more about the style.

-⟶Uwaga: wyższa wartość α spowoduje, że model jest bardziej czuły względem kontentu, a wyższa wartość β, ze model jest bardziej czuły wzgledem stylu.
+⟶Uwaga: wyższa wartość α spowoduje, że model jest bardziej czuły względem kontentu, a wyższa wartość β, ze model jest bardziej czuły względem stylu.

 91. Architectures using computational tricks